Pentasis/ConsolidatedModsTextures/About/Features.md

 Original by Visandar The Unliving (Visandars Rocks and Stones) Adds a bit of "depth" to rockfaces

+### More rustic Stone tiles
+Original by tiagocc0 (JustStoneTile)
+Changes the stone tile floors too be more rustic and less clean.

 - Selected Reconnector
 - no power wires